usmanalimaan/groupwise/README.md

 One of the scripts, gw_user_quickfinder.sh can rebuild a user's QuickFinder index files.
 This script needs information about the POA's HTTP console.
 Run the script with the appropriate input information and it will make additional changes to the settings_gw.cfg file for you to configure.

 **EDIRECTORY INTEGRATION**
-For scenarios in which editing of a user's First Name, Last Name, and Phone Number are only available via eDirectory integration through tools such as iManager, there are 4 script files that allow for this scenario.
-They are the scripts with the naming convention of gw_edir_<script purpose descriptive name>.
-These scripts require that the settings_gw.cfg settings below are properly configured:
+For scenarios in which editing of a user's First Name, Last Name, and Phone Number and Password are only available via eDirectory integration through tools such as iManager, there are some scripts that require eDirectory credentials.
+These scripts require that the settings_gw.cfg file settings below are properly configured:

 GW_EDIR_ADMIN_USER